-Condition (*) ensures that only the primary obstruction to removability, i.e., the Lefschetz number, can be nonzero.
-Further investigation of necessary conditions of removability of coincidences will require computing higher order obstructions.
+Condition (*) ensures that only the primary obstruction to removability, i.e., the Lefschetz number, may be nonzero.
+Further investigation of necessary conditions of removability of coincidences will require consideration of higher order obstructions.
 The case when $f(F)$ is not a single point is best addressed in the context of Nielsen theory via Wecken type theorems \cite{Sav4}.
-In general, the homotopy of $f$ cannot be always chosen arbitrarily small.
+In general, the homotopy of $f$ is not local.

-Especially important for the control theory applications are the following corollaries.
-They are applied to disappearance under perturbations of equilibria (Section \ref{Equilibria of discrete systems}) and controllability (Section \ref{Controllability}) respectively.
+Especially important for control theory are the following corollaries.
+They are applied to disappearance under perturbations of equilibria (Sections \ref{Equilibria of discrete systems} and \ref{Controllability of continuous systems}) and controllability (Section \ref{Controllability}).